FAIR2-for-research-software/Software_Lifecycle_Planning/episodes/SMP_for_research.md

 * Reliability of science results can be tested by comparing your code with exsiting datasets.
 Can you replicate exiting results with your own tool?
 That will give you an interesting insight.

+A Tested software make it more reliable and robust.
+You will greatly enhance its **Reusability** and make your science more **Reproducible**.

 ### Dissemination.

 Dissemination is a cornerstone of research.
-When it comes to research software you will have to make sure that people know where to find it and how to use it.
+When it comes to research software you will have to make sure that people know where to find it and how to use it (**Findable** and **Reusable**).
 It comes down to three important pilars:

 * License: This is probably one of the most basic item of the software management plan.
 If there is no license in your software people won't know if they have the right to re-use your software.
 No license means that you retain all the rights to your source code and no one may reproduce, distribute or create derivative works from your code (which is the opposite of research philosophy).
 Please see the chapter on intellectual property and software licenses for more details **[link TBD]**.